Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Ice Devil.md

     \ the wall appears, each creature in its space is pushed out of it by the shortest\
     \ route.
 The creature chooses which side of the wall to end up on, unless the\
     \ creature is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].\
-    \ The creature then makes a DC 17 Dexterity saving throw, taking 35 (dice: 10d6|avg\
+    \ The creature then makes a DC 17 Dexterity saving throw, taking dice: 10d6|avg\
-    \ (10d6)) cold damage on a failed save, or half as much damage on a successful\
+    \ (10d6) cold damage on a failed save, or half as much damage on a successful\
     \ one.\n\nThe wall lasts for 1 minute or until the devil is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]\
     \ or dies.
 The wall can be damaged and breached; each 10-foot section has AC 5,\
     \ 30 hit points, vulnerability to fire damage, and immunity to acid, cold, necrotic,\
     \ poison, and psychic damage.
 If a section is destroyed, it leaves behind a sheet\
     \ of frigid air in the space the wall occupied.
 Whenever a creature finishes moving\
     \ through the frigid air on a turn, willingly or otherwise, the creature must\
-    \ make a DC 17 Constitution saving throw, taking 17 (dice: 5d6|avg (5d6))\
+    \ make a DC 17 Constitution saving throw, taking dice: 5d6|avg (5d6) cold\
-    \ cold damage on a failed save, or half as much damage on a successful one.
-The\
+    \ damage on a failed save, or half as much damage on a successful one.
+The frigid\
-    \ frigid air dissipates when the rest of the wall vanishes."
+    \ air dissipates when the rest of the wall vanishes."
   "name": "Wall of Ice (Recharge 6)"
 "source":
 - "MM"